TimerErTim/bioinf.bio/blood/PHS2_SS2025_Tim-Peko_Hemoglobin_v0.1.typ

 #pagebreak()
 = Results

-We inspected the data of
+We analyzed the data from
-+ the conducting class
++ our class
 + the data of all years, ranging from 2015 to 2024

-== Conducting class: MBI24 (current year) <mbi24-results>
+== Our class: MBI24 (current year) <mbi24-results>

-@current-year-table-overview-results shows the summary of the conducting class.
+@current-year-table-overview-results shows the summary of our class.
 In total 22 students participated in the experiment, split between 12 females and 10 males.
 One can observe that the mean $"c"_"Hb"$ of the females is lower than the mean of the males, and the range also suggests that the males hemoglobin concentration tends to be higher.

 #figure(
   table(